x-tabdeveloping/dire-jax/README.md

 pip install dire-jax
 ```

-if you need to install the main DiRe class only
+if you need to install the main DiRe class only, or

 ```bash
 pip install dire-jax[utils]